Ira von Fürstenberg

 Princess Virginia von Fürstenberg (Virginia Carolina Theresa Pancrazia Galdina Prinzessin zu Fürstenberg; 17 April 1940 – 18 February 2024), known as Ira von Fürstenberg, was an Italian socialite, actress, jewelry designer, and public relations manager for the fashion designer Valentino Garavani.
 She was a member by birth of the princely family of Fürstenberg and a member by marriage of the princely family of Hohenlohe-Langenburg.

-Family and early life
+Family

-The daughter of Prince Prince Tassilo zu Fürstenberg from the house of Fürstenberg and his first wife, Clara Agnelli of the FIAT Agnelli family, she was born in Rome, Italy, on 17 April 1940.
+Von Fürstenberg was the daughter of Tassilo Fürstenberg from the house of Fürstenberg and his first wife, Clara Agnelli of the FIAT Agnelli family.
 The elder of her two brothers, Prince Egon von Fürstenberg, became a fashion designer.
 She also had a younger brother, Prince Sebastian.
 Her former sister-in-law is the fashion designer Diane von Fürstenberg, and an uncle was Gianni Agnelli, the chairman of FIAT.
+She was a first cousin of Prince Karl von Schwarzenberg, the influential Minister of Foreign Affairs of the Czech Republic.

+Early life

+Von Fürstenberg was born in Rome, Italy, on 17 April 1940.
 During the Second World War, she lived in Switzerland, later in Italy and Austria.
 When her parents separated she was educated in a boarding school in England for a while.
 She spoke several languages, including English, French, German, Spanish, and Italian.